cappuccino/acorn/README.md

 Acorn can be invoked in several ways.

-- From a node script.
+- From a Node script.
 - From the command line.
 - From a browser script.